Costamare On The Surging Containership Markets (Podcast Transcript) (NYSE:CMRE)

 GZ: Thank you very much for your time.
 Thank you, appreciate it.

 JM: We just hosted Greg Zikos, the CFO of Costamare.
 This has been another episode of Value Investor’s Edge Live.
 We're recording at 11 o'clock Eastern on 4 November, 2020.
 As a reminder, nothing you heard here today constitutes investment advice in any form or official company guidance.
-I have no current position in Costamare, however, that may change in the future.
+I have no current position in Costamare.
+However, that may change in the future.

 Profit From Post-COVID Rotations